PřF:Z8172 Semiotics in cartography - Course Information

 - Course objectives

 - 1. Delimitation and definition of base term in map semiotics, map language and map symbol; development of conception in elaboration of symbol systems. - 2.
 Informative conception, conception of cartographic communication, conception of map as a system, conception of mathematic-cartographical modelling. - 3.
 Conception of language of map, conception of map symbolism, conception of map - cartographic language. - 4.
 Base of language conception of map and basic criterions of map language organization. - 5.
 Legend of map and semiotics of map symbols. - 6.
 Morphography of map symbols and morphographic operations. - 7.
 Map syntactics - projection, map net, localization and typification principles. - 8.
 Map style - historical, present, individual and regional. - 9.
 Delimitation of terms as onomastics and toponomastics, geographical names, system of geographical names. - 10.
 Classification of toponymic types in Czech language. - 11.
-Semantic bearing an toponyms. - 12.
-Standardization of geographical names. - 13.
+Semantic bearing toponyms. - 12.
+Standardization of geographical names on different levels. - 13.
 Cartographic languages in the world and their transpozition, transliteration and transcription; exonyms. - 14.
 Graphic bearing on map account. - 15.
 Toponomastics sources - historical, geographical, cartographical and dialictical.

 - Pravda, Ján.
 Základy koncepcie mapového jazyka.
 Bratislava: Geografický ústav SAV, 1990.
 168 s.